A few years ago we had a burglary in our office. Among the items they stole were two laptops.

 - We don’t keep client credit card information on our computers or in paper anywhere in the office.
-It’s all kept online in our shopping cart, and it’s only kept online for one day — the day the client’s transaction gets processed through the system.
+It’s all kept online in our shopping cart, and it’s only kept online for 30 days.
 Then it’s cleared out of the cart.

 - We keep all client files in a locked drawer or fire-proof safe.